Beijing closes 10% of subway stations to stem COVID spread

-The subway authority in a brief message said only that the measure to shut 40 mostly downtown stations was being taken as part of epidemic control measures.
+The subway authority in a brief message said only that the closure of 40 mostly downtown stations was being taken as part of epidemic control measures.
 No date for resumption of service was given.

 Beijing has been on high alert for the spread of COVID-19, with restaurants and bars limited to takeout only, gyms closed and classes suspended indefinitely.
 Major tourist sites in the city, including the Forbidden City and the Beijing Zoo, have closed their indoor exhibition halls and are operating at only partial capacity.